 Scope of E-invoicing in light of RCM transactions

-As of now the scope is limited to transactions covering outward B2B supplies (i.e. supplies from registered taxpayer to registered counterparty), Export, Deemed Export, transactions through SEZ developer and transaction through E-commerce operator and B2B reverse charge transactions.
+As of now, the scope is limited to transactions covering outward B2B supplies (i.e. supplies from the registered taxpayer to registered counter-party), Export, Deemed Export, Supplies to SEZ and transaction through E-commerce operator and B2B reverse charge transactions.

-Also, IRN can be generated by only Supplier or E-commerce operator1
+Also, IRN can be generated by only Supplier or E-commerce Operator

-And exemption from e-Invoicing and QR code has been granted to some sectors such as the insurance, banking, financial institutions, NBFCs, GTA2, and passenger transportation service, etc. Here if these sectors are providing any services other than core services then those transactions will fall under E-invoicing.
+Exemption from E-invoicing and QR code has been granted to some sectors such as SEZ Units, insurance, banking, financial institutions, NBFCs, GTA2, and passenger transportation service, etc. Here if these sectors are providing any services other than core services then those transactions will fall under E-invoicing.

-- Transaction through E-commerce comes under RCM.
-And these transactions covered under GST E-invoicing.
+- If transaction through E-commerce comes under RCM then these transactions are also covered under GST E-invoicing.
+And E-commerce operator can also generate IRN for the same.

-- if we see here, GTA come under RCM notified services.
-But it is exempted as of now from E-invoicing.
+- If we see here, GTA comes under RCM notified services but it is exempted as of now from E-invoicing.
+SEZ units are exempted from E-invoicing however the SEZ developer needs to generate IRN as they fall under E-invoice mandate.

-Such sale is made by a notified taxpayer covered under mandate (Turnover >500 cr)
+Such sale is made by a notified taxpayer covered under mandate (Turnover > Rs.
+500 cr and from Jan 2021, Turnover >Rs.
+100 cr)

-These are B2B outward supplies under Reverse Charge Mechanism (RCM) gets covered.
+These are B2B and SEZ outward supplies under Reverse Charge Mechanism (RCM) gets covered.

 So, if supplies made to unregistered person i.e. B2C sale then for B2C transaction, it is not required to generate IRN.
-Only self -generated QR code need to be generated at supplier end.
+Suppliers with turnover >Rs.
+500 Cr need to self -generate QR code for B2C cases.

 Such sale is not B2C sale as B2C is not included for IRN.